eladorpBG/ML_assignment4/README.md

 # ML_assignment4

 ## Overview
 This repository contains the fourth assignment for the Machine Learning course.
-The primary objective of this assignment is to implement a method to remove backgrounds from images using the `rembg` library.

 ## Repository Structure
 - `yolov5/`: Contains the script for preprocessing the images for the `YOLOv5` model.